sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/video/index.md

 ### Collect visual elements metrics
 You can choose to collect when visual elements are visible (and on their final position) on the screen.
 Turn on with <code>--visualElements</code> and collect Visual Metrics from elements.
 Works only with <code>--visualMetrics</code> turned on (default in Docker).
 By default you will get visual metrics from the largest image within the view port and the largest H1.

 If you want to add your own element the easiest way is to follow the Element Timing API: annotate your element with the *elementtiming* annotation.
-This will work even if your browser do not support the Element Timning API!
+This will work even if your browser do not support the Element Timing API!

 Say that we want to know when the sitespeed.io logo appears on the screen.
 Then we add the annotation and give that image a unique name (so we know what we are measuring).
 It will look like this: